Green Eyes (1918 film): Plot

-As described in a film magazine, hardly had Pearson Hunter (Holt) returned to the south with his young bride Shirley (Dalton) than he flew into a jealous rage because his wife knew one of the men in the welcoming party.
+As described in a film magazine, hardly had Pearson Hunter returned to the south with his young bride Shirley than he flew into a jealous rage because his wife knew one of the men in the welcoming party.
 Later, when the two lost their way while on a hunting trip, he vented an unreasonable rage upon her.

-Margery Gibson (May), fiancé of his brother Morgan (Johnson), felt the pangs of the green-eyed monster whenever Morgan showed his sister-in-law the slightest courtesy.
+Margery Gibson, fiancé of his brother Morgan, felt the pangs of the green-eyed monster whenever Morgan showed his sister-in-law the slightest courtesy.
 She confided her suspicions to Pearson.
-In the meantime Morgan, resenting a slur upon his brother's wife by Alexander Chapman (McKim), fell him with a blow.
+In the meantime Morgan, resenting a slur upon his brother's wife by Alexander Chapman, fell him with a blow.

 A mulatto who hated Chapman was lurking nearby and choked the prostrate man to death.
 Morgan, thinking he was a murderer, fled in panic and hid in his sister-in-law's room, where he was found by his brother Pearson.

 Pearson at once passed judgement and did not want to hear explanations, but later after learning the truth upon hearing the confession of the mulatto, he sought forgiveness and promised to banish jealousy from his life.